 Loaded hot sandwiches might seem like something you’d only find at a great restaurant and deli, but they’re super doable at home and one of my family’s favorite dinners!
 This sandwich is made on a long, toasted ciabatta baguette, spread with pesto and garlic mayo, and loaded with roasted turkey, salami, and pepperoni.

 - Ciabatta Baguette – I always get baguettes for this sandwich at Trader Joe’s.
 They’re a good size and always soft.
 They also freeze well!
 Check your local grocery store bakery for something similar- you can obviously create a sandwich like this on any style of large/long loaf, or even make individual sandwiches from rolls.
+The Costco bakery also makes a great baguette.

 - Pesto – Store bought or homemade pesto works great for this sandwich.